Alert Top Message

-Our students deserve quality education that includes difficult truths and many perspectives.
-But politicians in some states, most notably Florida, are trying to substitute their own ideological beliefs for educational freedom.
-Florida governor Ron DeSantis has made a radical reshaping of higher education a centerpiece of his administration—and his allies in other states are watching.
+Our students deserve quality education that includes freedom of inquiry, difficult truths, and many perspectives.
+But politicians in some states are trying to substitute their own ideological beliefs for educational freedom by passing legislation that interferes with how colleges and universities operate.

-In response to a barrage of hostile legislative and political actions affecting academic freedom and faculty governance in Florida's public higher education institutions, the AAUP has appointed a special committee to review an apparent pattern of politically and racially motivated attacks on higher education in the state.
-Read more.
+• In response to a barrage of hostile legislative and political actions affecting academic freedom and faculty governance in Florida's public higher education institutions, the AAUP appointed a special committee to review an apparent pattern of politically and racially motivated attacks on higher education in the state.
+Read more and read the committee's full report, published December 2023.

 • Florida Bill Would Destroy Higher Education as We Know It.
 February 2023.
 With the introduction of HB 999, the Florida legislature—at Governor DeSantis’s urging—has doubled down on its attacks on academic freedom with a bill that would effectively silence faculty and students across the ideological spectrum and purge whole fields of study from public universities.